luisfsferreira/luisfsferreira/README.md

 🧠 **Soft Skills:**

-- Quick learner and proactive
+- Quick learner and proactive;
-- Helpful and team-oriented
+- Helpful and team-oriented;
-- Driven by challenges and results
+- Driven by challenges and results;
-- Sociable, positive, and energetic
+- Sociable, positive, and energetic;
-- Strong leadership in familiar areas
+- Strong leadership in familiar areas;
-- Motivated by the impact of my work
+- Motivated by the impact of my work.

 🌱 I’m motivated to apply the knowledge I’ve gained and keep learning even more!